wildtaber/EndTrim/README.md

 # EndTrim
-A tool for removing UMI adaptor sequences in 3' end of Illumina NGS data.
+A tool for removing UMI adaptor sequences in 3' end of pair end Illumina NGS data.